mxngls/mxngls.github.io/src/2023_review.md

 the number of books read would be much higher even if I included these.
 The most remarkable reads were "The Dream Machine" by M. Mitchel Waldrop and "Oceanic" by Greg Egan.
-I mostly read books in short bursts during which I get totally immersed in whatever topic the book I am reading then deals with.
+I mostly read books in short bursts during which I get totally immergsed in whatever topic the book I am reading then deals with.
 In the time between I tend to not read too much.
 I intend to spend a less time online and a bit more reading books in the coming year though.